SAP-samples/teched2022-IN261/README.md

 Build an end-to-end integration scenario and gain hands-on experience with SAP's event brokers, namely the SAP Event Mesh capability and SAP Integration Suite, advanced event mesh.

-Learn how you can improve your situational awareness by having your SAP backends, namely SAP S/4HANA and SAP ECC, act as a teamplayer.
+Learn how you can improve your situational awareness by having your SAP backends, namely SAP S/4HANA and SAP ECC, act as a real-time teamplayer.

 ![Pic 1](/./images/IN261-1.png)